flouthoc/dbtree/README.md

 dbtree is a basic database tree used to store entries associated with their values.
 So, here are five simple functions you may use to create your tree and collect keys->values (something similar to a 'map' type):

-Note: if you use manually alloced variables (via malloc, calloc..), you have to free them by yourself.
-However, when freed, their values won't be available for the database anymore.
-Indeed, the database just stores a pointer to the variable, not its value.

 ## dbtree_create

 The first thing to do is to initialize your database, allocating memory